It happens to everyone.

 Not too long ago, there was a story in the news of a million dollar gift given to the local university.
 Many smaller nonprofits told me they were feeling depressed about it.
 They want to receive that level of gift, but weren’t sure they ever could.

-I certainly understand, but here’s the truth about competition among nonprofits: People give to organizations and causes they care about.
+I certainly understand, but here’s the truth about competing for donations among nonprofits: People give to organizations and causes they care about.

 The best thing you can do is to continue to build relationships with your donors.
 Keep getting to know them.
 Keep taking them to lunch.
 Keep sending handwritten notes.
 Keep learning about them and why they care about your organization.
 Keep giving them a good experience with your nonprofit.